Skate Kitchen Is The All Girls Skateboarding Film

-There are many movies about the friendship between teen girls, from Clueless to Mean Girls.
+There are many movies about the friendship between teen girls, from The Sisterhood of the Traveling Pants to Now and Then.
 There are also plenty of movies about skate culture, such as the Venice Beach-set Lords of Dogtown.
 However, you won't find much overlap in these two genres: Skating is often portrayed as a dude-heavy activity, a specific sliver of bro culture.
-Skate Kitchen bucks this notion, giving young women a chance to tear up their own city streets — together.
+A new Sundance Film Festival selection, Skate Kitchen bucks this notion, giving young women a chance to tear up their own city streets — together.

-The trailer for Skate Kitchen reveals a women-led coming-of-age story that looks a lot different than Clueless — though with equal amounts of heart.
+The new trailer for Skate Kitchen dropped on Thursday, and it reveals a women-led coming-of-age story that looks a lot different than The Sisterhood of the Traveling Pants — though with equal amounts of heart.
 In the upcoming film, which is the first narrative feature from The Wolfpack director Crystal Moselle, shy Long Island teen Camille (Rachelle Vinberg) befriends an all-girl skateboarding crew called Skate Kitchen.
 Prior to filming, Moselle immersed herself in the lives of real teen skaters, giving the movie and Camille an extra dose of authenticity.

 Advertisement